browniebroke/deezer-oauth-cli/CONTRIBUTING.md

 ## Making a new release

-The deployment should be automated and can be triggered from the Semantic Release workflow in Github.
+The deployment should be automated and can be triggered from the Semantic Release workflow in GitHub.
 The next version will be based on [the commit logs](https://python-semantic-release.readthedocs.io/en/latest/commit-log-parsing.html#commit-log-parsing).
-This is done by [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/index.html) via a Github action.
+This is done by [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/index.html) via a GitHub action.